cwaage/cs50_labs/README.md

 ![screenshot of Mario jumping up a right-aligned pyramid](pyramids.png)

-Let's recreate that pyramid in C, albeit in text, using hashes (`#`) for bricks, a la the below.
-Each hash is a bit taller than it is wide, so the pyramid itself is also be taller than it is wide.
 Let's recreate those pyramids in C, albeit in text, using hashes (`#`) for bricks, a la the below.
 Each hash is a bit taller than it is wide, so the pyramids themselves are also be taller than they are wide.

 ```